samson84/tarock-sheet/README.md

       - [ ] Add canSilent method to contract too.
       - [ ] refactor ContractsTable to use the new can silent contracts.
     - [ ] rename game props to camelCase, party_score, called_tarock
+    - [ ] add license, contribution, proper readme
+    - [ ] increase test coverage
+- [ ] Milestone 2, mobile friendly, UX improvements
+  - [ ] usability
+    - [ ] Game Properties: show score near the game score selector radio buttons
+    - [ ] BidSelector: show the score near the bids
+  - [ ] compact Contract Table
+    - [ ] collapse fields
+    - [ ] comapct view
+    - [ ] row styling based on validInFinalScore
+    - [ ] Tarock sheet: better Win by taker UI component, e.g: a button
+    - [ ] show the declarers and opponents scores around the contract table
+    - [ ] ContractsTable: show the the contra names instead of the values
+    - [ ] ContractsTable: integrate bid variant into the bid column
+  - [ ] responsive design check

-- [ ] Milestone 2, better game saving and history, store in a permanent storage, share a game
+- [ ] Milestone 3, store in a permanent storage, share a game
   - [ ] implement error handling and showing to the user
   - [ ] Set and save the mayor state
   - [ ] Save the DateTime to the Game